slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 - give the world what it need and it will give you what you want. -- Naval Ravikant*
 - following your genuine intellectual curiosity is a better foundation for a career than following whatever is making money right now. -- Naval Ravikant*
-- to get paid in the future, live in the future. -- Naval Ravikant*
 - remote killed HR
 - hj ha muito mais pessoas q fazem o q gosta do q dantes devido ao digital: creative economy
 - volunteer for assignments / becoming the go to guy for some questions
 - trabalhar de porta aberta vs trabalhar à porta fechada
 - Working hard for something we don’t care about is called stress; working hard for something we love is called passion.
 - trade-able skills: skills you already have that you can charge for. find your unique secret sauce and NAME it. you need to get people attention
-- recruiting better than hiring: find a place where you can do a good job
-- look at situations as systems. i help to create systems.
+- recruiting better than hiring: find a place where you can do a good job«- look at situations as systems. i help to create systems.
 - if you can't code, write books and blogs, record videos and podcasts. -- Naval Ravikant*
 - 100% time -> 100% results | 20% time -> 80%results | So: 100% on one thing = 80% on 5 things!
 -->